Please read the explanation of hiking times, distances, altitudes and rating levels here.

-On day three, ascend to a high point at 3,200 meters.
+On day three, ascend to the high point at 3,200 meters.
 The extensive birds-eye view up and down the gorge and across the Jinsha River (金沙江) to Daju Village (大具乡), makes the effort worthwhile.
 Descend to Ennu Village (恩努村) north of the gorge and overnight there.
 On day four, conclude the trek at Haba Village.

 The last two days, from Luke’s Hostel to Haba, require better physical fitness and navigation skills than the first two days in the gorge.
 There is substantial elevation gain and the trail is sometimes obscure.
 A guide is recommended for this portion of the journey.
 For details on hiring a guide for the Luke-Haba Route, please read the final section below.
 For general information, see the Guides page.